Marina Squerciati

 Marina Squerciati is an American actress.
 She currently appears as a regular in Chicago P.D. as Detective Kim Burgess.

 Early life

 Marina Squerciati was born in New York City, and she is of Italian heritage on her mother's side.
 She is the daughter of academic and writer Marie Squerciati.

+Squerciati grew up on the Upper West Side of Manhattan.
 She graduated from Northwestern University with a B.A. in theater in 2003.

 Career

 Theater work

 For her work in theater, Squerciati won the Agnes Moorehead award for her performance as Judy Holliday in the off-Broadway play Just in Time: The Judy Holliday Story at the Lucille Lortel Theatre.
 Squerciati made her Broadway debut in an adaptation of Ernst Lubitsch's To Be or Not to Be, directed by Tony Award winner Casey Nicholaw.
 Off-Broadway, she starred in Manipulation, Beauty of the Father and others.
 Squerciati created the role of "Kerri Taylor" in the a cappella musical comedy Perfect Harmony, and was a member of The Essentials.